cyxx/rawgl/README.md

 In game hotkeys :

+    Arrow Keys      move Lester
+    Enter/Space     run/shoot
-    Arrow Keys      allow you to move Lester Enter/Space     allow you run/shoot with your gun C               allow to enter a code to jump at a specific level P               pause the game
+    C               enter a code to jump at a specific level P               pause the game
     Alt X           exit the game
     Ctrl F          toggle fast mode